 - Oversee the Shawanaga Gas and Variety Store.

 The Department also oversees and conducts all research, proposal development and economic development planning for all community development projects, including upgrading recreational facilities, preparing economic strategic plans, assessing potential energy projects, business expansions and coordinating and networking with other local and regional business and economic development partners.

 Shawanaga First Nation is in the early stages of establishing an Economic Development Corporation and creating a five year Economic Strategic Plan.

-There are three businesses operating out of Shawanaga First Nation.
-Shawanaga Gas and Variety is owned by the First Nation and managed by Gail Hall.
+There is one business operating out of Shawanaga First Nation.
+Shawanaga Gas & Variety is owned by the first nation and managed by Tracey McCanns.
 The store provides fuel, tobacco products, grocery, dairy and other convenience store items as well as native crafts and fishing supplies.
 The business employs eight community members.